-In short, Epidemiology explores what causes diseases, how they are spread, and what populations are affected and are at risk.
-The MPH in Epidemiology is one of the more common concentrations, as it sets the base for public health.
+In short, epidemiology explores what causes diseases, how they are spread, and which populations are affected and at risk.
+The Master of Public Health (MPH) in Epidemiology is a common concentration and helps lay the foundation for a profession in public health.

 Sponsored MPH Online Programs